SciTools/nc-time-axis/docs/examples.rst

 documentation
 <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_
-for acceptable format codes) and the calendar type of the axis (see :py:class:`cftime.datetime` documentation for valid calendar strings).
+for acceptable format codes) and the calendar type of the axis (see the :py:class:`cftime.datetime` documentation for valid calendar strings).

 .. ipython:: python
     :okwarning: